Modi was very arrogant when I met him to discuss farmers protest, claims Meghalaya governor

 The three farm laws were repealed on December 1 after over a year of protests by farmers.

+The Congress’ official Twitter account said that the video showed “vanity, cruelty and insensitivity”.
+The party added, “In BJP-appointed governor’s statement, these ‘qualities’ of prime minister Modi’s personality are mentioned.
+This is a matter of concern for a democracy.”

+In another tweet, the Congress alleged that it was the prime minister’s arrogance about the three farm laws “which forced farmers to agitate on the streets for more than a year” and caused deaths of over 700 farmers.
+“The country has paid a big price for PM Modi’s arrogance,” the tweet said.

-Malik, a Bharatiya Janata Party leader, said the central government would have to work honestly towards withdrawing the cases registered against farmers during the protests.
+On Sunday, Malik, a Bharatiya Janata Party leader, also said that the central government would have to work honestly towards withdrawing the cases registered against farmers during the protests.
 He demanded that a legal framework for the minimum support price for crops should also be provided.

 “But if the government thinks the agitation has ended, it is not so,” Malik said, according to NDTV.
 “It has only been suspended.
 If there is injustice or if there are any excesses with farmers, then the stir will start again.”

 The governor has criticised the Modi-led Union government several times in the past on the way it handled the farmers protests.
+The three farm laws were repealed on December 1 after over a year of protests by farmers.

 On November 7, the governor had said that he had advised the prime minister not to upset the Sikh and Jat communities, whose members formed the bulk of protestors agitating against the farm laws.